The Afghan Vampires Book Club

 “[A] wise and touching debut…pellucid scenes of lovemaking…a landscape evoked with assurance and palpable intimacy.”
 The Globe and Mail “Excellent page-turning story-telling.”
 Star Phoenix

 WHAT EVERY GUY OUGHTA/GOTTA KNOW ABOUT GOOD RELATIONSHIPS

 NOW FREE FOR YOUR CAMPUS!

-Amidst national outrage at campus sexual violence, sexual harassment and rape culture, now you can effectively reach campus men.
-The booklet that brings men into a conversation about good relationships and making sure that dating violence has no place in their lives.
-Clear messages about consent.
-A positive way to bring men into the conversation.
+Amidst national outrage at campus sexual violence, sexual harassment and rape culture, now you can effectively reach men.
+This booklet talks about communication, consent, and what guys really think, as opposed to what we often say to each other.
+It will help young men create good relationships and make sure that violence has no place in their lives.
 Serious yet entertaining, intelligent yet accessible, challenging yet fun.